-The testing program is administered by the National Law Enforcement and Corrections Technology Center-National (NLECTC-National).
-Manufacturers seeking NIJ compliance status for their models of metallic handcuffs must submit a sample of the model to NLECTC-National, where the user information, markings and workmanship are inspected to ensure compliance with the NIJ standard.
-To meet the requirements of the standard, a sample of five handcuffs is tested.
+The testing program was administered by the National Law Enforcement and Corrections Technology Center-National (NLECTC-National).
+Manufacturers seeking NIJ compliance status for their models of metallic handcuffs submitted a sample of the model to NLECTC-National, where the user information, markings and workmanship were inspected to ensure compliance with the NIJ standard.
+To meet the requirements of the standard, a sample of five handcuffs was tested.
 For a model to comply fully with the standard, four of the five pairs of handcuffs must meet all of the requirements.
-Samples are tested at independent laboratories that have been approved by NIJ.
+Samples were tested at independent laboratories that have been approved by NIJ.

-Models tested through NLECTC-National's testing program and found to comply with all the requirements of the standard are listed in NLECTC's Metallic Handcuff Consumer Product List (CPL), which is updated periodically.
+Models tested through NLECTC-National's testing program and found to comply with all the requirements of the standard are listed in NLECTC's Metallic Handcuff Consumer Product List (CPL).

 Alex Sundstrom, Testing Coordinator